Challenges in Restructuring Community-based Moderation: Findings

 \begin{quote} Some Position 1 [Opinions that negative aspects of Pending Changes outweigh the positive] supporters felt that the implementation of Pending Changes would put in place a hierarchy of editors where one hadn't existed before.
 Some of these arguments were based on the assumption that those given ``reviewer'' status would use it to force through their preferred content or that those able to turn on the ``reviewer'' right for other users would hold it hostage.
 (English Wikipedia user) \end{quote}

-While not all platforms with decentralized governance will react so strongly to a new social hierarchy being created within their community, Wikipedia users felt that doing so went directly against the existing norm of allowing anyone to edit freely.
-While it is true that everyone is still allowed to edit under the new system, an English Wikipedia editor characterized the system as ``crush[ing] the wiki principle of `free participation' and relegates new and [unregistered users] to second place.''
+Although not all platforms with decentralized governance will react so strongly to a new social hierarchy being created within their community, Wikipedia users felt that doing so went directly against the existing norm of allowing anyone to edit freely.
+While everyone is still allowed to edit under the new system, an English Wikipedia editor characterized the system as ``crush[ing] the wiki principle of `free participation' and relegates new and [unregistered users] to second place.''

-Another way this broader concern was voiced was in terms of how FlaggedRevs changed the reward system at play in Wikipedia and created a higher barrier to entry for new users.
-According to interviewee I1, applying FlaggedRevs by default on all articles creates ``too much of a high barrier to entry for editing,'' and is one of the reasons members of Indonesian Wikipedia voted to use the scaled back configuration they called Pending Changes.
-I2 pointed out that FlaggedRevs ``takes away the instant gratification, and people don't feel super excited about staying there and being in Wikipedia and contributing anymore.''
-Indeed, the feeling of instant gratification can be seen as a form of reward for volunteering users, who otherwise do not receive any tangible compensation for their work.
-For new users who have yet to experience a sense of belonging in the community, having to wait days, weeks, or months for their contribution to be accepted might give them little reason to stick around.
+Another way this broader concern was voiced was in terms of how FlaggedRevs changed the reward system at play in Wikipedia and created a higher barrier to entry.
+According to interviewee I1, applying FlaggedRevs to all articles creates ``too much of a high barrier to entry for editing,'' and is one of the reasons members of Indonesian Wikipedia voted to use the scaled back configuration they called Pending Changes.
+Furthermore, I2 pointed out that FlaggedRevs ``takes away the instant gratification, and people don't feel super excited about staying there and being in Wikipedia and contributing anymore.''
+Indeed, instant gratification can be seen as a form of reward for volunteers, who do not receive any tangible compensation for their work.
+For new users who have yet to experience a sense of belonging in the community, waiting days, weeks, or months for their contribution to be accepted might give them little reason to stay.